 How can you get so organized that you have everything you need when you sit down to work?
 You know where everything is.
 Your computer is organized and optimized.
 You go into your operating system.
 You know what you’re working on.
 It’s going to save you hours!

-Number 6 is procrastination.
+Number six is procrastination.
 This is a BIG one for people.
 A study published in Psychological Science estimated that 20% of people are chronic procrastinators.
-How many of you are raising your hand for that one?
+How many of you are raising your hands for that one?
 That one I am not, although I am highly distracted.
 So, each person has their vice.

-But the procrastination card is a huge time waster.
-One of the intentional habits I focus on is getting the hardest things done first because my brain capacity is higher in the morning.
+But the procrastination card is a huge time-waster.
+One of the intentional habits I focus on is getting the most complicated things done first because my brain capacity is higher in the morning.
 Plus, I’ve got some extra caffeine.
 My kids are at school now.
 They’re full-time school.

-The 7th Time Waster Is Overly Long or Unnecessary Meetings
+Seventh Time Waster: Overly Long or Unnecessary Meetings

-Overly long or unnecessary meetings are a big time waster.
+Overly long or unnecessary meetings are a significant time-waster.
 Listen, don’t tell my husband, but he works at the government, and he’s got about ten meetings a day.
-They have meetings about meetings, and then they have a meeting about the meeting to discuss why they need a meeting.
+They have meetings about meetings, and then they have a meeting to discuss why they need a meeting.

 Oh, My Lanta!
 Stop the madness, okay?
-According to a study by Atlassian, the average employee spends 31 hours in unproductive meetings every month.
+According to a study by Atlassian, the average employee spends 31 hours per month in unproductive meetings.
 Like, I’m just not here for that.
-I’m really not.
-My company only has a meeting if it’s something that takes two people’s brain power to accomplish.
+I’m not.
+My company only has a meeting if it’s something that requires the combined brainpower of two people.

 We don’t have excessive meetings with all the different levels of the team, right?
 If we’re going to have a meeting, we’ll all sit down and have a meeting.
 Let’s have one meeting, smash it, and be done.
 So we’ll do that.
-I also have one meeting with my online business manager once a week, and then she goes, and she executes and operates through Voxer.
+I also have a meeting with my online business manager once a week, and then she goes, executes, and operates through Voxer.

 Our Operating System Saves Us More Time

 Through our operating system, we’re streamlined, efficient, and effective.
 It doesn’t take talking about things to get things done.
 It takes sitting down and doing the actual work.
-So there might be a strategy meeting that needs to be had once in a while, and then it’s execution.
+So, there might be a strategy meeting that needs to be had from time to time, and then its execution.
 I am focused on:

 - Execution